edouardhue/comeon/README.md

 ComeOn! has the ability to load external metadata from a CSV file (this file should have a header line with column titles).
 When picking files, tick the *Use external metadata* checkbox, pick the CSV file and indicate how data from the file should be matched against metadata from the pictures.
 The droplist on the left lists the columns found in the CSV file.
 In the right field, indicate the metadata key whose value will match the CSV column's value (*Iptc.ObjectName* for example).
 Data from the file may then be used in the templates like this: *$external.columnName*.

-Report issues in [https://github.com/edouardhue/comeon/issues](here on Github).
+Report issues in [here on Github](https://github.com/edouardhue/comeon/issues).
 Please attach faulty pictures to ease reproducig and fixing bugs.

 Good luck !